William Franklin “Billy” Graham II

 The following are ministries of the Billy Graham Evangelistic Association (BGEA):

 The 40,000-square-foot Billy Graham Library in Charlotte, N.C., opened in June 2007 and chronicles the life of evangelist Billy Graham.
 Its purpose is to continue the more than 60-year legacy of the Billy Graham Evangelistic Association to deliver the simple Gospel message.
 The Library houses six exhibits, four galleries and two theaters covering the span of Graham’s lifetime work and the ongoing ministry of the Billy Graham Evangelistic Association today.
-More than 900,000 have visited the Library since its opening.
+More than 1 million visitors have toured the Library since its opening.
 Visit www.billygrahamlibrary.org for more information.

 Located in the Blue Ridge Mountains on 1,200 acres in Asheville, N.C., the Billy Graham Training Center at The Cove offers guests in-depth seminars; personal spiritual retreats; concerts; programs for seniors, women and church or ministry leaders; and many other inspirational events throughout the year.
 The Cove is also available for group events for Christian churches and nonprofit ministries.
 Visit www.thecove.org for more information.

 The Billy Graham Rapid Response Team was developed following the attacks of Sept.
 11, 2001.
 It has since grown into a nationwide network of hundreds of chaplains who are specifically trained to offer hope in the wake of man-made and natural disasters.
-Since the ministry was launched in 2002, it has deployed chaplains to more than 190 disaster zones, including hurricanes, tornadoes, floods, fires and shootings.
+Since the ministry was launched in 2002, it has deployed chaplains to more than 200 disaster zones, including hurricanes, tornadoes, floods, fires, shootings and areas of civil unrest.

-The Billy Graham Evangelistic Association’s online training ministry offers a trio of unique courses intended to equip believers to show the love of Christ in today’s world: Schools of Evangelism Online for seminary students, pastors and evangelists; ReIgnite for Christians who want to grow in their faith and share it with others; and Sharing Hope In Crisis for those who want to be able to offer comfort to the hurting.
+The Billy Graham Evangelistic Association’s online training ministry offers a series of unique courses intended to equip believers to show the love of Christ in today’s world: Schools of Evangelism Online for seminary students, pastors and evangelists; ReIgnite for Christians who want to grow in their faith and share it with others; and Sharing Hope In Crisis which equips people to offer comfort to the hurting.
 Each self-paced course is designed to take advantage of decades of real-world ministry from the Billy Graham Evangelistic Association, and utilizes videos, reading assignments, downloadable PDFs, sermon transcripts, practical projects and quizzes.
 More information can be found at www.billygraham.org/online-training.

 BGEA’s flagship program, Hour of Decision Online, presents timely messages from six decades of Billy Graham Crusades.
 The show is hosted by Billy Graham’s longtime friend and ministry partner Cliff Barrows, who shares behind-the-scenes stories of the Crusades featured in each program.
-New editions of Hour of Decision Online are posted every Sunday and are available to stream or download 24/7.
-Additionally, the one-minute feature, Decision Minute, offers eternal food-for-thought encapsulated for today’s busy lives.
-It airs on more than 1,000 stations.
-Visit www.BillyGraham.org/Radio for more information.
+The newest program in the BGEA line-up is GPS: God.
+People.
+Stories.
+Each weekly episode features the inspiring story of how God has worked in someone’s life.
+Decision Minute, a one-minute feature, offers eternal food-for-thought encapsulated for today’s busy lives, and airs on more than 660 stations.
+Additionally, through Blue Ridge Broadcasting, the ministry operates FM stations 106.9 The Light WMIT-FM, Black Mountain, N.C. and 106.7 The Light WFGW-FM, Norris, Tenn.
+Visit www.BillyGraham.org/Radio to listen to the programs or live-stream 106.9 The Light.

 Billy Graham pioneered the early use of television specials in the 1950s, and that strategy continues today with regular broadcasts of original programming in the United States.
 These specials blend messages from Billy and Franklin Graham and real-life stories from the front lines of Billy Graham Evangelistic Association ministries.